lewdry/ldblog/_posts/2011-02-01-car-park-roofs.md

 **DON’T: Take your pet.** If you take your pet to a car park roof then I will rent a hawk and destroy it.

-This concludes my presentation.
+This concludes my lecture.

-If you've made it this far then here's a reward, 30 seconds of one of my favourite Car Park Roofs.
+If you've made it this far then your reward is a 30 seconds vignette of one of my favourite Car Park Roofs.

 <div style="position:relative;padding-bottom:56.25%;height:0;overflow:hidden;max-width:100%;">
     <iframe src="https://www.youtube.com/embed/-rMR-gAQaJA" title="Car Park Roofs" style="position:absolute;top:0;left:0;width:100%;height:100%;border:0;" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>